brightmart/bert_language_understanding/README.md

 each line is a sentence or serveral sentences( that is raw data you can get easily)

-check data folder for sample data.
+check 'data' folder for sample data.

 ## Pretrain Language Understanding Task